Cop slide

-The "Cop slide" (or "Boston cop slide") is an internet meme and viral phenomenon caused by a video of a police officer tumbling down a children's slide in the playground of Boston City Hall Plaza.
+The "Cop slide" (or "Boston cop slide") is an internet meme and viral phenomenon caused by a video of a police officer tumbling down a children's slide in the playground of Boston City Hall Plaza in Boston, Massachusetts.
 The video became viral on TikTok in August 2023, causing an influx of visitors using the slide and prompting enforcement of restrictions on its use by the city, as well as scientific analysis of the initial incident.
+More recently, it has been a landmark for tourists; members of the Tartan Army (fans of the Scottish national soccer team) used it during the 2026 FIFA World Cup.

 Background

 The slide was situated in the $95 million plaza outside Boston City Hall designed by architecture firm Sasaki.
+These renovation plans were overseen by then-Mayor of Boston Martin J. Walsh.
 The city struggled to attract the public to the area prior to the incident.
 The slide itself was installed in November 2022 as part of a $70 million renovation, and was intended for children between the ages of 5 and 12 and was labeled as such.
 Adults had been using the slide since its installation, with one woman sending a letter of complaint to the city after sustaining a "baseball" sized injury on her head but being dismissed when officials determined the city was not liable.

 "Cop slide" meme

-On July 29, 2023 at about 6:35 p.m., a Boston police officer slid down the slide and was filmed emerging from the end of the slide at high speed.
+On July 29, 2023, at about 6:35 p.m., a Boston police officer slid down the slide and was filmed emerging from the end of the slide at high speed.
 He sustained a minor head injury and was treated by Boston Emergency Medical Services using his own medical insurance.
 He did not miss work time nor face any disciplinary action.

-The video of the incident was originally posted by Twitter user @ryanwhitney6 on August 2; it was later taken down but was recirculated by various other accounts on the site.
-It then became viral on TikTok.
+The video of the incident was originally posted by Live Boston News under the Twitter username @liveboston617 on August 1, 2023, who acquired the video along with a second angle filmed a few feet away.
+The original video has since gotten over 45 million views with the second angle getting over 5 million views.
+It then also became viral on TikTok.
 Visits to the site increased significantly, with many adults using the slide.
 On August 3, one Twitter user claimed there was "a 45-minute wait to use the cop slide," a claim repeated by multiple media outlets.
 The city received several complaints of injuries.
 News of the video was reported by major outlets including CNN, HuffPost, CBS News, the New York Post, the Daily Mail,' NBC News, and The Independent.
 The slide was labeled "Cop Slide" on Google Maps as a "tourist attraction".'
 In October, the video was featured on Last Week Tonight with John Oliver in its first episode following the 2023 Writers Guild of America strike.